You may want to ensure that environment variable SWI_HOME_DIR is unset before compiling:

 |SWI-Prolog -- Installation on Linux, *BSD (Unix)|

 The official packages are often out of date.
-PPAs are created automatically for every release.
+PPAs and snaps are created automatically for every release.

 Download the SWI-Prolog source

 The tar ball is self contained.
-The GIT repository contains sub modules and does not contain generated files.
-The GIT source is downloaded and prepared for building using the commands below:
+The GIT repository contains sub modules.
+The git repository is downloaded (cloned) using the commands below:

 Similarly, the sequence to update the source using git and rebuild is

 cd swipl-devel git pull git submodule update --init